brynmathias/casual-markdown-cv/resume.md

 * PhD in High Energy Physics from Imperial College London, gained for my research at the Large Hadron Collider

-## Working Experience
+## Work Experience

-#### Faculty (Various Roles Currently Principal Engineer, 2019 - present)
+### Faculty (Various Roles Currently Principal Engineer, 2019 - present)

 * First client facing engineer
   * Grew the team to approx 30 engineers before the team was re-orgainsed to business unit reporting lines
   * Responsible for creating the engineering progression framework, and have grown several engineers from L1 to Lead

-* Noteable projects:
+### Noteable projects:
+#### NHS Covid response
-  * NHS Covid response, I was seconded along with our CTO to NHS HQ during covid, faculty lead the data response to covid.
+I was seconded along with our CTO to NHS HQ during covid, faculty lead the data response to covid.
 Predicting disease trasmission at a national level.
 During this time I was responsible for:
     1. Designing the central data store for holding all covid information, and preserving patient privacy whilst enabling data analysis at a national scale
     2. Agent based modelling of disease trasmission, we worked with the oxford big data institute who were the team responsaible for suggesting the covid tracking app.
 They had generated an agent based model in C which was capable of simulating a few hundred thousand interactions, we scaled this to be able to simulate the entire country and ensure correct regional calibration in terms of the transmission rate and population categorisation as well as providing confidence limits in terms of the stocatistic nature of the agent based model and the initial conditions.
 This required creating a python interface for the C program, the ability to define experiements to run for a team of data scientists and creating a highly scalable (up to order 10k compute cores) cluster to perform these experiments in, in Azure.
     3. Leiasing with various govenment departments to collect relevant data, ensure data quality and data security.